GaneshaKS99/GaneshaKS99/README.md

 - 👋 Hi, I’m Ganesha KS
 - 👀 I’m interested in Codes
-- 🌱 I’m currently working as an intern in Epsilon India
+- 🌱 I’m currently working as a Software Engineer in Epsilon India
 - 📫 How to reach me -

 <!---